Partially Identified Rankings from Pairwise Interactions: Introduction

 Models considering rankings from pairwise interaction data have a long history in statistics and social sciences, dating back to seminal works by \cite{thurstone1927three}, \cite{bradley1952rank}, and \cite{luce1959individual}\footnote{Comprehensive reviews on the applications, estimation, computation, and extensions of these models can be found in \cite{fligner1993probability}, \cite{marden1996analyzing}, and \cite{cattelan2012models}.}.
 Both the Bradley-Terry-Luce and Thurstone models are parametric, assuming a specific functional form for the link function that connects the latent merits to the probabilities of the outcomes.
 Recently, \cite{shah2016stochastically}, \cite{chatterjee2019estimation} and \cite{rastogi2022two} studied paired comparison models without relying on any parametric assumptions, only assuming a stochastic transitivity property for the outcomes.
 The general nonparametric version of our model is closely related to their work but with two important differences.

 First, we allow for the possibility that some of the pairwise interactions are not observed.
-This is a crucial deviation from the existing approaches, which assume that all the comparisons are observed with a positive probability and hence consider the missing interactions as random.
-We show that allowing for the possibility that the incompleteness is not at random has a crucial consequence: the loss of point identification -- a point, to the best of our knowledge, not previously made in the literature.
+This is a crucial deviation from most existing approaches, which assume that all the comparisons are observed with a positive probability and hence consider the missing interactions as random.
+We show that relaxing this assumption -- by allowing for incompleteness that is not at random -- has a crucial implication: the loss of point identification.
+This result is related to the conclusions of \cite{pananjady2020worst}, who also highlight the impossibility of consistent estimation under certain patterns of missing interactions.
+However, to the best of our knowledge, explicitly framing the issue as a loss of point identification is new to the literature.

 Second, our analysis is focused on the ranking of the objects, whereas \cite{shah2016stochastically}, \cite{chatterjee2019estimation} and \cite{rastogi2022two} study the problem of estimating outcome probabilities.
 In this respect, we align with the recent interest in studying rankings both in theoretical \citep{bazylik2021finite, mogstad2024inference, gu2023invidious} and applied \citep{sorkin2018ranking, corradini2023collective, lagos2024union} econometrics.
 This growing body of work highlights the importance of rankings, as \cite{gu2023invidious} puts it: "there is an innate human tendency ... to construct rankings."